August 2025

 Results

-By running smaller models on curated agentic, code, and math datasets, ServiceNow achieved large-model performance at a fraction of the cost and time.
+By training on high-signal simulation-generated data, ServiceNow achieved large-model performance at a fraction of the cost and time.

-• 12B-class model matched 32B–70B baselines, even on complex agentic reasoning and coding tasks.
+• 15B model matched 32B-70B baselines on complex agentic reasoning and coding tasks.
+Apriel-1.5-15B-Thinker runs on a single GPU while consuming 40% fewer tokens than comparable models.

-• ~1.8× faster supervised fine-tuning cycles, accelerating iteration and release cadence.
+• ~1.8x faster supervised fine-tuning cycles, accelerating iteration and enabling SLAM Labs to ship six models in a single year.

-• Millions in annualized savings, from lower training bills and smaller production models.
+• $10M+ in annualized savings from lower training costs and smaller production models.